 When it’s time to stop, kids should move their toes in towards each other to slow down their momentum.

 For more tips, it’s best to get a basic skating lesson at your local skating rink to help beginners get a feel for the new movements.

 Make sure to let kids know they will fall, but it won’t hurt much, and it’s not a big deal.

-Final Thoughts About the Best Roller Skates for Kids
+Final Thoughts about the Best Roller Skates for Kids

-If you are still unsure which skates to buy your child start with one of the several pair by Roller Derby because they offer plenty of styles including both adjustable and individual sizes.
+If you are still unsure which skates to buy your child start with one of the several pairs by Roller Derby because they offer plenty of styles including both adjustable and individual sizes.
 Whether you want beginner or advanced skates, they can give you what you need, including different sizes to wrap the ankle completely or fit more like a shoe.

-Either way, now is the time to buy skates and get your child into this classic sport full of benefits and fun.
+Either way now is the time to buy skates and get your child into this classic sport full of benefits and fun.